Charging $50 to submit a manuscript.

 There are a growing number of excellent alternatives.

-At least three members of the editorial board have now resigned in protest.
+At least three members of the editorial board have now resigned.